django-cms/django-cms/docs/getting_started/configuration.rst

 #############

-The django CMS has a lot of settings you can use to customize your installation of the CMS to be exactly like you want it to be.
+The django CMS has a lot of settings you can use to customize your installation so that it is exactly as you'd like it to be.

 *****************
 Required Settings